chanho12/chanho12/README.md

 # WHO AM I?

-I'm [Your Name], passionate about [Your Main Interests or Field, e.g., Machine Learning, Software Development, etc.]
+I'm **Chanho Park**, passionate about [Your Main Interests or Field, e.g., Machine Learning, Software Development, etc.]
 I am particularly interested in [Specific Interests or Projects], and I enjoy using technology to solve real-world problems.
 If you want to contact me or learn more about my work, see below for links to my professional networks and contact information.